llouison/Adas_Pizza/README.md

 ## 🍕 What's been provided for you:

 - A solution for last night's pizza homework, including routes and views 🙌 **NOTE**!
 If you're super proud of your views, feel free to use those instead of the ones here!!!
 - A pizza database seed file and migration.
+(Take a look at this!!!
+Maybe it has some different properties from the original pizza fake database... 🤔)

 ## 🍕 Before you start: